spinnaker/dcd-spec/README.md

 * `id`: The unique identifier of the template.
 * `source`: An optional field for defining the parent template to inherit from.
   If no value is assigned, the template is considered a root template.
+* `protect`: A flag (defaults false) to control whether or not configurations can change or mutate the template's defined stage graph at plan/exec time.
+  Side effects of template variables are not included in this protection.
 * `metadata`: A map of additional metadata used for rendering templates in the UI.
 While not strictly necessary, it can be helpful for discovery.
 * `variables`: An explicit list of variables used by the template.
 Variables are